Aubrey History, Family Crest & Coats of Arms

 - Rachel Aubrey, American medical researcher

 - Wilmer Dean Aubrey (1904-1975), American Democratic Party politician, Member of Iowa State House of Representatives from Wapello County, 1945-46, 1949-51

 - Martin Luther King Aubrey Sr., American politician, Candidate in primary for Mayor of Los Angeles, California, 2005

-- Marjorie S. Aubrey, American Democrat politician, Delegate to Democratic National Convention from California, 1948, 1952; Presidential Elector for California, 1948
+- Marjorie S. Aubrey, American Democratic Party politician, Delegate to Democratic National Convention from California, 1948, 1952; Presidential Elector for California, 1948

 - G. H. Aubrey, American politician, Member of Georgia State House of Representatives from Bartow County, 1923-24

-- Charles Aubrey, American Democrat politician, Delegate to Democratic National Convention from California, 1944
+- Charles Aubrey, American Democratic Party politician, Delegate to Democratic National Convention from California, 1944

 - Alfred B. Aubrey, American Republican politician, Member of Connecticut State House of Representatives from Meriden; Elected 1930

 - ...
 (Another 9 notables are available in all our PDF Extended History products and printed products wherever possible.)

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.